What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Next, run those expectations by three tests.

-If everyone followed your expectations, would it strengthen how people work and live together—or would it undermine our social cohesion and progress?
+If everyone followed these expectations, would it strengthen how people work and live together—or would it undermine our social cohesion and progress?

-It’s important to be consistent, and not entertain double standards.
-Sometimes we expect other people not take it personally when we correct their behavior, but then we turn around and feel offended when they point out our mistakes or flaws.
-If you want people to take correction constructively, then model that same humility when the mirror turns toward you.
+Impartial: It’s important to be consistent, and not entertain double standards.
+Sometimes we expect other people not take it personally when we correct their behavior, but then we turn around and feel offended when they point out our mistakes.
+If you want people to take correction constructively, then model that same humility when the magnifying glass turns toward you.

 Were your expectations clear, understood, and agreed upon?
 Was this done explicitly (by verbal or written agreement) or implicitly (through assumed social norms)?